 Special thanks to PlexiCase Incorporated and Bridge Street Electric, metal artisan Steve Umsted, creative project manager Marijo Heemstra, and volunteer coordinator Kathy Pluymert for their valuable contributions to Color Me Orange—Color Me Kind

-Help Support the Ongoing Work of Color Me Orange—Color Me Kind
+Help Continue the Ongoing Work of Color Me Orange—Color Me Kind

-I know that many of you want to help fund my healing art and workshops to continue our message of overcoming bullying with kindness.
+I know that many of you want to help continue our message of overcoming bullying with kindness.
 Funds can be donated through the Healing in Arts web site.

 Pamela has been an ArtPrize artist since 2009